Luisa Stefani: 2023: Mixed-doubles title, top 10, first WTA grass title, Pan American champion

-Later, playing with Caroline Garcia, Stefani won the WTA 500 in Berlin, with this reaching No. 14 in the WTA doubles rankings.
+Later, playing with Caroline Garcia, Stefani won her first WTA Tour title on grass at the WTA 500 in Berlin, with this reaching No. 14 in the WTA doubles rankings.
 Still with Garcia, Stefani reached the quarterfinals of Wimbledon, along the way defeating sixth seeds Leylah Fernandez and Taylor Townsend, and former doubles world No. 1, Tímea Babos (who played alongside Kirsten Flipkens), before losing to the eventual champions, Hsieh Su-wei and Barbora Strýcová.

 Stefani made the Cincinnati quarterfinals, partnering Anastasia Pavlyuchenkova, and upon her return to the US Open, alongside Jennifer Brady, repeated the semifinal that preceded her injury.
 With that, she returned to the top 10.

 At the China Open, she reached the semifinals playing with compatriot Ingrid Martins, defeating en route second seeds Coco Gauff and Jessica Pegula, and then eighth seeds Laura Siegemund and Vera Zvonareva, avenging her loss at the US Open.

-At the 2023 Pan American Games, Stefani and Laura Pigossi won the doubles gold medal.
+At the 2023 Pan American Games, Stefani and Pigossi won the doubles gold medal.
 Both having to play two finals on the same day, after winning gold in men's and women's doubles, Stefani and Marcelo Demoliner went to the mixed-doubles final and obtained another medal, now a silver.

+In November, Stefanj played alongside Ingrid Martins in the final match of the four-rubber tie between Team Brazil and South Korea in Brasília, part of the play-offs for the Billie Jean King Cup.
+Stefani was originally set to pair with Beatriz Haddad Maia, but due to strategic changes, she teamed up with Martins instead.
+Martins and Stefani faced the South Korean duo of Back Da-yeon and Jeong Bo-young, winning the match in straight sets.
+It was Martin’s debut match representing Brazil in the BJK Cup.
+Brazil won the tie without dropping a single match.